-I have used boiled potatoes, green peas and shredded cheese for the filling.
+I used boiled potatoes, green peas and shredded cheese for the filling.
 However, this recipe is very versatile and you can use whatever you like to stuff the tomatoes.
 Paneer would be an ideal choice for a rich Indian gravy, but you can use only cheese, or a mix of boiled and mashed veggies like broccoli, potatoes, carrots, zucchini, corn in such a way that even the pickiest eaters will find hard to find and resist!
 Pair this with Homemade Tandoori Naan for an unforgettable Indian meal that’s really easy to pull off, and presentable enough to impress the most picky guests.

 - For the Tomatoes: